knighton/phraser/README.md

 | field type | `+lemma` `+past` `+pastpart` `+pres` `+prespart` |
 | number     | `+plur` `+sing`                                  |
 | person     | `+1st` `+2nd` `+3rd`                             |

+#### Raw tokens

+Everything that is not an expression is a raw token which is matched verbatim.

 ### Configuration